AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-prime.md

 Assets as a Cloud Service Prime includes a lightweight DAM that enables you to perform various key capabilities, such as:

-* Asset management tasks, such as metadata management, permissions management, and asset governance.

-* Trainable Smart Tags for better search.

-* Creating asset variations using Adobe Express.
+* **Asset management and library services**​: Tools that enable users to ingest, store, catalog, control, manage, and govern a brand's digital assets in a centralized repository

+* **Search, Discovery, and Collaboration**: Tools that enable users to browse, discover, share, and collaborate on assets they need to create rich customer experiences.

+* **Security & Rights Management**: Tools to manage access, permissions, rights, and security to ensure compliance, consistency, and brand integrity.

+* **Creative Cloud Connections**: Tools that enable marketing & creative teams to collaborate with simplified access, comment, review, and annotations to update or finalize digital assets.

+* **Experience Cloud Connections**: Tools to support native access to digital assets from other Experience Cloud applications and services.

+* **Distribution Portal Experience with no extensibility options (Content Hub)**: Tools to expand access to a brand's approved digital assets to extended stakeholders to ensure usage and brand consistency.

-* Integrating Assets available in the Cloud Service repository with Adobe and non-Adobe applications using Asset Selector.
+* **Integrations**: integrations with other Adobe and non-Adobe applications.

-* Delivery of assets using Publish URL.

-* Basic reporting operations, such as, asset usage and downloads.

-* Content Hub for distributing assets for activation at scale.
+* **Dynamic Media (add-on)**: Tools to transform and deliver images, videos, and other emerging content for rich, interactive, multimedia experiences for any device at scale.

-However, as your DAM needs grow and you need more capabilities, such as, UI extensibility, content automation, and additional Stage and Production environments, you must consider upgrading to [Assets as a Cloud Service Ultimate](/help/assets/assets-ultimate-overview.md).
+However, as your DAM needs grow and you need more capabilities, such as, UI extensibility, API-driven automation, and custom code deployment, you must consider upgrading to [Assets Ultimate](/help/assets/assets-ultimate-overview.md).

 This article provides an end-to-end workflow to enable Assets as a Cloud Service Prime.

 ## Enable Assets as a Cloud Service Prime{#enable-assets-prime}

-Enable Assets Prime  while creating the new program using Cloud Manager.
+Enable Assets Prime  while creating a new program using Cloud Manager.
 Execute the following steps:

 1. As a system administrator, log on to Cloud Manager.
 Ensure that you select the right organization while logging in.

+   >[!NOTE]
+   >
+   >Ensure that you are added to the appropriate Cloud Manager product profile to add a new program.
+For more information, see [Role Based Permissions in Cloud Manager](/help/onboarding/cloud-manager-introduction.md#role-based-permissions).

 1. [Create a new program](/help/journey-onboarding/create-program.md).

    While creating the new program, in **[!UICONTROL Solutions & Add-ons]** tab, select **[!UICONTROL Assets Prime]**.
 You can also expand **[!UICONTROL Assets Prime]** and select **[!UICONTROL Content Hub]** to enable [Content Hub](/help/assets/product-overview.md) for asset distribution.

    ![AEM Assets Ultimate](assets/aem-assets-prime.png)

 1. Click **[!UICONTROL Create]** to create the program.